 Healthcare should be a right, not a privilege.
 I am a vocal supporter of Medicare for All as the best path to achieving the overarching goal of universal coverage.
 Alongside my progressive colleagues, I fought against the repeal of the Affordable Care Act — the same act that I worked tirelessly to pass while representing NY-9 in 2010.
 In response to the opioid crisis our nation is facing, I introduced and passed H.R.
 5590, the Opioid Addiction Action Plan, which would require the Centers for Medicare/Medicaid (CMS) to develop an “Opioid Addiction Action Plan” with stakeholder feedback and regular reporting.
 I’ve also been a vocal advocate against the defunding of Planned Parenthood, which serves many essential needs for women and families in our community.

-Our current administration has made it clear that the American dream should not be accessed by everyone, including our immigrant and undocumented communities.
-I took action by introducing the ASPIRE Act, a bipartisan solution that would provide relief to all temporary protected status (TPS) eligible individuals, along with the Protect Our Sanctuary Cities Act, a bill that will end Donald Trump’s executive restrictions on sanctuary cities and prohibit the expenditure of funds to enforce these provisions.
+I believe that the American dream should be accessible to everyone – including our immigrant and undocumented communities.
+I took action by introducing the ASPIRE Act, a bipartisan solution that would provide relief to all temporary protected status (TPS) eligible individuals, along with the Protect Our Sanctuary Cities Act to target former President Trump’s executive restrictions on sanctuary cities.

 As a devoted public servant, I will continue pressing forward to ensure that America is a fair and just country for all people, regardless of race, ethnicity, sexuality, gender or religion.
 Brooklyn is the birthplace of the Resistance and I am a proud member.
 Join me in the fight.